Clock management: Rules for the game clock

 If the clock runs out during a play, the current play is allowed to continue to its conclusion.
 If the clock runs out between downs, the period ends in American football, but in Canadian football the offense is allowed one last down.

 Each team is given three timeouts per half which they can use to stop the clock from running after a play.
-In the NFL, teams get two timeouts in a preseason or regular season overtime period, or three in a postseason overtime half.
+In the NFL, teams get two timeouts in a regular season overtime period, or three in a postseason overtime half.

 On a fair-catch kick in the NFL, the clock starts at the kick and stops at the end of the play.

 Strategies

 Strategies for leading teams on offense

 A team on offense that has the higher score seeks to use as much time as possible.
 A drive may therefore benefit the team, even if it scores no points, by taking time off the clock.
 The team may: